szerp/AstrologyMappingProject/README.md

 **Sarahit Zerpa (Nyahmii)**
 ---

+## **Powered by Kerykeion**
+    AstroChart Generator uses Kerykeion as the primary library for astrological calculations and chart generation.
+    Kerykeion is a Python library for astrology that provides robust functionalities for natal chart analysis, synastry, and other astrological features.

+    Kerykeion also supports SVG chart outputs, which we customized further to match the magical aesthetic of our application.
+A huge thank you to the contributors of Kerykeion for making astrology programming accessible and enjoyable.

+---

 ## 💖 **Support the Project**

 If you loved this project and want to see more magical features or new projects, consider [buying me a coffee on Ko-fi](https://ko-fi.com/yourusername).
 Your support helps keep this project alive and ✨ magical! ✨